Vaibhav Tatwawadi

-Vaibhav Tatwawadi (वैभव तत्ववादी; born 25 September 1988) is an Indian actor who appears in mainly Marathi movies, and also worked in Hindi movies.
+Vaibhav Tatwawadi (वैभव तत्ववादी; born 25 September 1988) is an Indian actor who appears mainly in Marathi films and has also worked in Hindi films.

 Early life

 Vaibhav was born in Amravati, Maharashtra, India to Sheela and Dr. Vivek Tatwawadi.
 His mother is a home maker and his father heads a local Engineering College.
 He has a younger brother Gaurav Tatwawadi, who has done his MBA from MDI- Gurgaon.
 Vaibhav completed his schooling at Somalwar High School, Nagpur before moving to Pune in 2006 to pursue a degree in Metallurgical engineering at College of Engineering, Pune.
 He started experimenting with theatre while still at school and pursued it actively through his undergraduate years.
 His versatility and natural flair for acting brought him tremendous success and recognition in the local theatre circuit.
 He completed his education in 2010 and moved to Mumbai in 2011, to pursue a career in films.